 Talent washing the wells with phosphate-buffered saline using a multichannel pipette.

 Add 4 micrograms per milliliter of Hoechst dye diluted in 10 percent media to each well [1].
 Incubate the plate at 37 degrees Celsius for 30 minutes [2].
+Again, avoid adding any Hoechst to the outer columns so that they can be used as autofluorescent controls.

 Talent pipetting Hoechst staining solution into each well.